 When you group the results by the

-db.type tag, you can see that the Cassandra database is experiencing much higher latency than others.
+db.type attribute, you can see that the Cassandra database is experiencing much higher latency than others.

-Tags are valuable when looking for root causes.
-Lightstep can correlate tags with error and latency rate, and you can group and filter by tags to narrow down the data and find issues fast.
+Attributes are valuable when looking for root causes.
+Lightstep Observability can correlate attributes with error and latency rate, and you can group and filter by attributes to narrow down the data and find issues fast.

-service.versiontag allows Lightstep to show you when deploys occur, letting you associate a deploy with a regression at a glance.
+service.versionattribute allows Lightstep Observability to show you when deploys occur, letting you associate a deploy with a regression at a glance.

-You should create tags related to valued business functionality so you can easily monitor flows and assets important to you.
+You should create attributes related to valued business functionality so you can easily monitor flows and assets important to you.